 SANTA MONICA, Calif.
-(KABC) -- A family says they were racially profiled when they were accused of stealing a basketball from a Nike store in Santa Monica.
+(KABC) -- A family claiming racial profiling after being accused of stealing a basketball at a Santa Monica Nike store is speaking out.

-Joel Stallworth and Tamiya Dickerson say their 18-month-old son loves basketball, so when they were strolling the Third Street Promenade and saw the Nike store, they decided to go inside and buy him a basketball.
+Joel Stallworth and Tamiya Dickerson said their 18-month-old son loves basketball, so when they were strolling the Third Street Promenade and saw the Nike store on July 5, they decided to go inside and buy him a basketball.

-Video shows a dispute between a store employee and the parents, with police at the scene.
+Video shows a dispute between the store employee and the parents, with police at the scene.